nspcc-dev/neofs-api/proto-docs/container.md

 #### Method SetExtendedACL

 Invokes 'SetEACL' method of 'Container` smart contract and returns response immediately.
-After one more block in sidechain, Extended ACL changes are added into smart contract storage.
+After one more block in sidechain, changes in an Extended ACL are added into smart contract storage.

 Statuses: